SHIP Allowable Investments

 SHIP Funding Updates and Recommendations

-SHIP is also suspending the ICD-10 coding priority item for FY 2021 at this time.
-ICD-10 training and related activities was added a priority under SHIP to assist hospitals compliance with the Centers for Medicare and Medicaid (CMS) ICD-10 billing requirements in October 2015.
+The ICD-10 coding priority also remains suspended for FY 2022.
+ICD-10 training and related activities were added under SHIP to assist hospitals' compliance with the Centers for Medicare and Medicaid (CMS) ICD-10 billing requirements in October 2015.
 At this time, most hospitals have completed the conversion to the ICD-10 system for accurate billing so participating SHIP hospitals are not required to prioritize these activities before selecting any other investment options.

-- Comply with CMS’s Price Transparency rule by January 1, 2021, which requires hospital operating in the United States to provide clear, accessible online pricing information on the hospital services.
+Comply with CMS’s Price Transparency rule by January 1, 2021, which requires hospitals operating in the United States to provide clear, accessible online pricing information on the hospital services.

-The FY 2021 Allowable Investment Menu is not a complete list and is only intended to provide examples of allowable SHIP activities.
-For additional clarifications, refer to the SHIP Allowable Investments Search Tool and Frequently Asked Questions (FAQs).
+The FY 2022 Allowable Investment Menu below is not a complete list and is only intended to provide examples of allowable SHIP activities.
+For additional clarification, refer to the SHIP Allowable Investments Search Tool and Frequently Asked Questions (FAQs) available on the SHIP TA website.